communication

 Try to be consistent with your wild accessory so it gets remembered.
 I encouraged Megan to more clearly explain what she did during her 60 second commercial.
 She started off by saying,

 Most of you wouldn’t fit into the type of person I’m looking for, but you may know a family member, friend, or client who is a “techie” or is looking to hire one.
 My cards are on the display table in the back.
-Please take one & contact me or forward my name to anyone who fits the description of the people I'm looking for.”
+Please take one and contact me or forward my name to anyone who fits the description of the people I'm looking for.”

 People began nodding their heads as if to say, “Oh!
 THAT’s what you do!”
 Megan left the meeting with several leads that day.
-Now that you know what to say, how to say it, who to say it to & how to get remembered at networking meetings, you should be able to close the gap on your next networking sale.
+Now that you know what to say, how to say it, who to say it to and how to get remembered at networking meetings, you should be able to close the gap on your next networking sale.

 ws_line.gif